shantanu1k/license_detection/README.md

  **Checklist**

-   * Ignore the replacable text like organization name, bullet points,etc. which marked between ^text^ ✔
+   * Ignore the replaceable text like organization name, bullet points,etc. which marked between ^text^ ✔

    * Ignore the copyright notice ✔